 How to Improve Video Search Across a Video Library

-Another way to use video search is to leverage your interactive transcripts to search across a video library with our Playlist Search plugin.
+Another way to use video search is to leverage your interactive transcript to search across a video library with our Playlist Search plugin.

-With playlist Search, you can search for a keyword inside your video library and see every point that keyword appears in the transcripts of your videos.
-You’ll see a preview of the text around each keyword so you can determine what content is most pertinent to your search.
+With Playlist Search, you can search for a keyword inside your video library and see every point that keyword appears in the transcripts of your videos.
+You’ll see a preview of the text around each keyword so you can determine what content is most suitable to your search.
 Clicking on a keyword will take you directly to that point in the video.

 Don’t have a 3Play account?
 Get started today!

 How to Activate Playlist Search

 Playlist Search is available as an add-on module in your 3Play Media account system.

 To let users begin enjoying Playlist Search, all you need to do is enable the add-on, customize your settings, and embed the code into your webpage.

 To activate Playlist Search, click on Settings in the top right corner of your account, scroll down and click Playlist Search in the left pane.

 Once on the Playlist Search page, click Activate Playlist Search.